Illustration by Samantha Gaston

-8. Abstain from taking the role of sherpa, butler, crabby concierge, secret police, short order cook, or lady’s maid.
+8. Abstain from taking the role of Sherpa, butler, concierge, secret police, short order cook or maid.
 Your child is hard-wired for competence.
 Let them do for themselves.

-9. Before you nag, remind, criticize, advise, chime in, preach, or over-explain, say to yourself “W.A.I.T.” or “Why am I talking?”
+9. Before you nag, remind, criticize, advise, chime in, or over-explain, say to yourself ‘W.A.I.T’ (Why am I talking?)
 Listen four times more than you talk.